tenable/routeros/cleaner_wrasse/README.md

 ## What about the unsupported versions?

-Cleaner Wrasse simply can't talk to the new versions of Winbox (6.45) and JSProxy (6.43).
-Some lazy git hasn't worked out how they work yet.
+Cleaner Wrasse simply can't talk to the new versions of Winbox (6.45).
+Some lazy git hasn't worked that out yet.
 But also, newer versions have patched the vulnerabilities I'm using in CW.
 If you have a version that CW can't exploit but you want to get the devel shell, this is what I recommend:

 * Downgrade to 6.43.14 Long-term
 * Use CW to drop a symlink in the user's directory